WHEN TO REPLACE YOUR RUNNING SHOES

 2. Worn Out Treads

 Running shoe soles tend to last longer than cushioning and shock absorbency, so if your soles are looking worn down and tired, it’s highly likely that the rest of your shoe is too.
-As previously mentioned in the Your Running Style section, take note of your main impact zones and wear patterns.
-Uneven wear may be a sign you have the wrong type of shoes.
-If you notice uneven wear, it might have to do with your running gait.
+As previously mentioned in the Your Running Style section, take note of your main impact zones and wear patterns as uneven wear may be a sign you have the wrong type of shoes for your running gait.

 If you want to know more about your unique running style and get the right shoes for you, why not book a Gait Analysis appointment with our experts at your local Runners Need store?
 To learn more about our Gait Analysis service, click here.